dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 * SATA Support broken
   * Due to Apple dropping the AppleIntelPchSeriesAHCI class in AppleAHCIPort.kext
   * To resolve, add [Catalina's patched AppleAHCIPort.kext](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip) with the MinKernel set to 20.0.0
+* XhciPortLimit broken in macOS 11.3 Beta 2 and newer
+  * With macOS 11.3 and newer, [XhciPortLimit is broken resulting in boot loops](https://github.com/dortania/bugtracker/issues/162).
+We advise users either install an older OS(ie. macOS 10.15, Catalina) or find a 11.2.3 or older Big Sur installer
+    * For education purposes, we have a copy provided here: [macOS 11.2.3 InstallAssistant(macOS)](https://archive.org/details/install-mac-os-11.2.3-20-d-91)
+    * If you've already [mapped your USB ports](https://dortania.github.io/OpenCore-Post-Install/usb/) and disabled `XhciPortLimit`, you can boot macOS 11.3+ without issue

 And while not an issue, SIP has now gained a new bit so to properly disable SIP you need to set `csr-active-config` to `FF0F0000`.
 See here for more info: [Disabling SIP](../../troubleshooting/extended/post-issues.md#disabling-sip)